rhinokul/Quick-User-Manager/readme.txt

 = I can’t find a question similar to my issue; Where can I find support? =

-	For more information please visit http://www.cozmoslabs.com and check out the documentation section from Quick User Manager - front-end user registration plugin.
+	For more information please visit http://www.plugin.crackcodex.com/quick-user-manager and check out the documentation section from Quick User Manager - front-end user registration, login and edit profile, email to the registered user(s) and users group.

 == Screenshots ==